ColoradoDemography/shiny-landing-page/README.md

 You're almost there, but the html file needs to be able to find its links.
 So we need to move over the 'assets' folder from the github repo.

-Note:  you'll notice that we had to ass a `-R` to the `cp` command.
+Note:  you'll notice that we had to add a `-R` to the `cp` command.
 This tells Linux to run through all the files and folders in the directory and copy them all.

 ```
 cp -R /srv/shiny-server/shiny-landing-page/assets/ /srv/shiny-server/